Simple Session: 2013

 For the 2013 event Simple Session partnered up with Microsoft, which allowed the event to be broadcast in full HD quality for the first time.

 2017

 2017 saw the return of the Simple Summer Session as the event took place in Riga, Latvia.

 2018

 Summer Session of 2018 was held in Riga, Latvia again in a newly built concrete skatepark.

 2021

 Simple Session 21 returns as a summertime festival, held in Põhjala factory, Tallinn, on August 20–21.

 2024

-Simple Session 24 returned to its hometown of Tartu on August 24–25, delivering a spectacular festival and an enjoyable time for all.
-The event took place in the historic Tartu Comb Factory, a former industrial site that had been transformed into an exciting event venue.
-This intriguing location added an extra thrill to the already exhilarating contest, leaving attendees with unforgettable memories.
-Moreover, Simple Session was proud to be a part of the European Capital of Culture Tartu 2024 main program, further solidifying its significance in the cultural landscape.
+Simple Session 24 returned to its hometown of Tartu on August 24–25.
+The event took place in the Tartu Comb Factory, a former industrial site that has been transformed into an event venue.
+Simple Session was also a part of the European Capital of Culture Tartu 2024 main program.